iamrizwanvp/GoogleDorky/README.md

 python3 generate_dorks.py

-Enter your target domain (e.g., yourtarget.com) when prompted.
+Enter the target domain when prompted (e.g., `example.com`).

-View the output dorks in the terminal and the updated_dorks.txt file.
+Specify the output file name (e.g., `dorks.txt`).

+The generated dorks will be saved to the specified file

 ## How it Works